About data classes in the Unified Data Classification method

 Enabled

-Enabled is a witch to indicate whether this data class needs to be taken into account during the data classification process.
+Enabled indicates whether the data class needs to be taken into account during the data classification process.

-If a data class is not enabled, the automatic data classification process doesn't consider this data class and the data class is also unavailable when you manually classify a column.
+If a data class isn't enabled, the automatic data classification process doesn't consider this data class and the data class is unavailable when you manually classify a column.

 However, if a column is already classified with that data class, the classification is still valid.